 Ulster centre Stuart McCloskey believes they 'can go anywhere and win', a theory which may well be tested in the GUINNESS PRO12 play-offs as they have opted to field a largely second string side against Glasgow Warriors in Saturday's final round.

-Ulster back rower Roger Wilson appeared today before an independent PRO12 Rugby disciplinary committee, following a citing for allegedly striking an opponent during the second half of last Friday's GUINNESS PRO12 match between Ulster and the Scarlets.
+Ulster forward Iain Henderson appeared today before an independent PRO12 Rugby disciplinary committee, following the red card he received for striking with the head in last Saturday's GUINNESS PRO12 match against Munster at Kingspan Stadium.